2023-2024 Contract Lecturer Opportunities - All Departments

 How to Apply:

-Your electronic application package (in the form of one PDF document) should include: a cover letter clearly listing the course(s) you are expressing interest in, your curriculum vitae, statement of teaching interests and/or evidence of teaching effectiveness.
+Prepare your application package: a single pdf document including a cover letter clearly listing the course(s) you are expressing interest in, your curriculum vitae, statement of teaching interests and/or evidence of teaching effectiveness.

 If you are applying to more than one department, only one application package is required.

-A completed Confirmation of Eligibility to Work in Canada form must accompany your package if applicable.
+A completed Confirmation of Eligibility to Work in Canada form must be included in your package if applicable.

 We encourage applicants with the Right of First Refusal (as outlined in article 19.03.02 of the LUFA/LU Collective Agreement) to indicate their status in their application.